Skip to Content

 Spinach Clementine Salad

-Baby spinach and clementines bursting with sweet juice are combined to make this easy and delicious Spinach Clementine Salad.
+Baby spinach, crunchy almonds, goat cheese and clementines bursting with sweet juice are combined to make this refreshing and nutritious Spinach Clementine Salad perfect for enjoying during the holidays.

 4.43 from 14 votes